 This should work in most cases.
 The arguments to the -T, -b, and -t switches are the paths that the trunk, branches, and tags are in respectively.
 Typically, your branches and tags should be what I put above, but just in case it is different in your case, there you go.

-Working with your shiny repo
+Working with your shiny repo Link to heading

 After a short time in which humans achieve interstellar travel, git finishes cloning, and you have access to the entire svn repository.
 Now, let’s say you wanted to start working on trunk.
 Like before, you should checkout a branch, but this time it’s going to use trunk as it’s parent: